 To ensure that the data will be accessible for researchers in future generations, the data is archived at the Dutch Royal Academy Institute for Data Archiving and Networked Services.

 I participated in the survey but now I would like to withdraw and have my information deleted.
 How can I do this?

 Whilst we are obviously disappointed when anyone decides to withdraw from the study, you have the right to have all of your data deleted.
 To do this, you will need to contact the agency who conducted the interview or contacted you about participating in the survey.
 They will be able to locate your record and we will then delete both your personal information held by the survey organisation and the responses you provided in the survey.
 Please do not contact the GGP Central Hub in order to delete your data.
 Because we do not hold personal data, it is impossible for us to locate your record and delete it.
 The survey organisation in your country stores personal information and they can then tell us your unique identifying number and we will then delete that record.

 What is the data used for?

 The data is used for statistical analysis and research.
-The GGP abides by the International Statistical Institutes declaration on professional ethics and asks that researchers using the data do the same.
+The Generations & Gender Programme abides by the International Statistical Institutes declaration on professional ethics and asks that researchers using the data do the same.
 The data is only used for scientific research, which is usually published in journals or books.
 A full list of these publications can be found in our GGP Bibliography.
-These publications are however quite technical and focused on specific scientific areas of interest.
+These publications are quite technical and focused on specific scientific areas of interest.
 We do however produce policy briefs and impact reports which show how the data has been used to inform policy and this can be found here, along with a brief video on how the GGP works to improve policy and society.